 Taught by Jessica Murphy

 Georgia O'Keeffe might be the most famous American woman artist of her generation, but she certainly wasn't the only one.
-This Olio introduces us to four other women who forged careers as professional artists in New York between 1900 and 1940.
-From Peggy Bacon's scenes of bohemian life to Isabel Whitney's depictions of a changing Brooklyn, from Florine Stettheimer's whimsical family portraits to Abastenia St. Leger Eberle's figures of immigrants and laborers, their art explored a range of subjects and styles.
+This Olio introduces us to three other women who forged careers as professional artists in New York between 1900 and 1940.
+From Peggy Bacon's scenes of bohemian life to Isabel Whitney's depictions of a changing Brooklyn, to Abastenia St. Leger Eberle's figures of immigrants and laborers, their art explored a range of subjects and styles.

 Taught by Ward Regan